Corruption in the Czech Republic: Corruption cases

 Miloslav Ludvík, a former Motol University Hospital director who served as Minister of Health from 2016 to 2017, is now among 16 individuals charged with bribery and fraud linked to construction contracts valued at over CZK 4 billion, underscoring a serious crackdown on corruption in the country’s healthcare system.

 In Brno, several South Moravian officials have set up a well-functioning business to earn extra money on top of their salaries.
 Instead of punishing, officials helped road pirates in 2022.

-In an alleged EU-subsidies fraud, former Czech Prime Minister Andrej Babiš was accused of illegally obtaining €2 million in EU subsidies designated for small businesses by concealing his ownership of a farm and a convention center called "Storks Nest" (Čapí hnízdo).
+In an alleged EU-subsidies fraud, Czech Prime Minister Andrej Babiš was accused of illegally obtaining €2 million in EU subsidies designated for small businesses by concealing his ownership of a farm and a convention center called "Storks Nest" (Čapí hnízdo).
 Czech police requested that the Lower House lift his parliamentary immunity on two occasions, in September and November 2017.
 In both cases, the Lower House lifted the immunity and the police have initiated criminal proceedings.
 He is accused of the crime of alleged fraud (§212, Criminal Code, 2009) and of wilful damage to the financial interests of the European Union (§ 260, Criminal Code, 2009) in the criminal conspiracy (§ 89, Art.
-17, Crime Code (the Czechoslovakian Criminal Code, 1961).
+17, Crime Code (the Czechoslovak Criminal Code, 1961).